 After an especially difficult year, companies use Annual Report comments as a vehicle for rebuilding investor and public confidence in company management and in the company’s future.
-After a difficult year, the intended message is threefold.
+Consequently, after a difficult year, the intended message is threefold.
 The purpose is to show the following:

-- Leaders understand the reasons behind current problems.
+- Firstly, leaders understand the reasons behind current problems.

-- And, prospects for the future are good!
+- Thirdly, prospects for the future are good!

-Seeing the nearly universal broader purpose might be called Step 2 in learning how to read an annual report.
+Seeing the nearly universal broader purpose is Step 2 in learning how to read an annual report.

-The reader must sort through marketing gloss, officer comments, Board and CEO letters, financial results, fine-print notes, and auditor’s opinion.
-So, what exactly should the reader look for in the Annual Report?
+The reader must sort through marketing gloss, officer’s comments, Board and CEO letters, financial results, fine-print notes, and “Auditor’s opinion.”
+So, what exactly should readers look for in the Annual Report?

-In reality, authors meet the report’s broader purposes via a short list of about 7 questions.
-Reports vary greatly in structure, length, and writing style, but if you know what to look for in advance, you should be able to see where the authors take on each of these questions.
+In reality, authors meet the report’s broader purposes via a short list of about seven questions.
+On the one hand, annual reports vary greatly in structure, length, and writing style.
+On the other hand, if you know what to look for in advance, you will see the author’s take on each of these questions.

-- Firstly: Is the company operating profitably in its normal line of business?
+- Is the company operating profitably in its normal line of business?

-- Thirdly: Are sales growing?
+- Are sales growing?
 And, are profits growing?

-- Fourthly: How well is it competing?
+- How well is it competing?
 And, is it gaining market share?

-- Fifthly: Is it earning good return on its asset base?
+- Is it earning acceptable returns on its asset base?

-- Sixthly: Does the company have a good strategy for the future?
+- Does the company have a good strategy for the future?

-- Finally: Is it building value for owners (equity, dividends, and share price)?
+- Is it building value for owners (equity, dividends, and share price)?

-Seeing that nearly all annual reports try to address these questions can be called Step 3 in learning how to read an annual report.
+Appreciating that nearly all annual reports address these questions is Step 3 in learning how to read an annual report.

 Do you buy the report author’s message?
 For more on making that call and an overview of annual report structure and contents, please see the online article Annual Reports.